How do trees cause disputes between neighbours?

 Case studies to illustrate how the tree law is being applied in NSW

 The NSW Land and Environment Court has a special division which deals with tree disputes under the NSW Trees (Disputes Between Neighbours) Act 2006.

-This is a selection from the 1,000 or so decisions of the Court since 2007.
-I advised the next door neighbour successfully in three of these decisions, with the result that the trees were removed and the high hedge was pruned.
+This is a selection from the 1,200 decisions of the Court since 2007.
+I advised the next door neighbour successfully in four of these decisions, with the result that the trees were removed or the hedges were pruned or removed.

 Facts: A Tallowood (tree to the right) and a Sydney Blue Gum (tree in the middle) were planted in the early 1980s less than 1 metre from the boundary.
 Woody tree roots had grown under the brick footings of the 1910 era house (on the left) in inner city Enmore.
 The tree roots had expanded and caused “hogging” i.e. an upward deflection of the brick wall, and internal wall cracking.
-The tree owner argued that the cracking was caused by expansion and contraction of the reactive clay soil on which the house was built, and not the tree roots.
+Tree roots were found touching and under the foundation piers which countered the tree owner’s argument that the cracking was caused by expansion and contraction of the reactive clay soil on which the house was built

-Comments: The trees were growing too close to the house.
+Comments: The trees were growing too close to the house (about 2 metres).
 The roots were lifting and twisting the foundations.
 The court would have preferred these indigenous trees to remain, but the arborists and engineers considered that cutting the roots to install a root barrier would destabilise the trees.
 Other trees nearby would ameliorate the visual amenity of these trees.